Administrative Regulations on Manufacturing, Import and Report of the Controlled Telecommunications Radio-Frequency Devices

 2. The aircraft radio station is damaged, replaced, terminated for use or is exported abroad with the aircraft.

-Amateur radio stations that have passed the type certification do not need to report, sealing up, destruction under surveillance, or list management by a designated person when they are destroyed, replaced, terminated or suspended of use.
+Amateur radio stations that have obtained the approval shall be exempt from reporting, sealing, destruction under surveillance, or being included in a controlled registry by designated personnel when destroyed, replaced, terminated or suspended from use.

 Anyone that re-exports CTRFD in accordance with the provisions of these Regulations shall attach one of the following documents after the equipment is exported, and report to the competent authority to remove the control: